 MB: Tell us about your workout/gym routine.
 Any advice for people just starting out?

 GG: So, in terms of fitness, I actually used to be a personal trainer.
 Recently, I stopped taking clients.
-I was surrounded by sports and fitness my entire life and with some of the knowledge I had from required bio courses, I took a certification test and had some friends help me get clients in New York City.
+Sports and fitness has been with me my entire life.
+With some of the knowledge I had from required bio courses, I took a certification test and had some friends help me get clients in New York City.

-My personal routine is kind of nonexistent right now, although I am getting really addicted to rock climbing again.
-I used to do general workouts and simple routines but I just got bored.
+My personal routine is nonexistent right now, although I am addicted to rock climbing again.
+I used to do general workouts and simple routines but I got bored.
 I love rock climbing because it requires critical thinking and problem-solving skills in the moment while you’re getting one of the best exercises possible throughout your entire body.